olets/zsh-abbr-v5-docs/docs/commands.md

 Erased global user abbreviation `x`
 ```

 User abbreviations can also be manually erased from the user abbreviations file.
-See [Advanced&nbsp;>&nbsp;Storage and manual editing](/advanced.html#storage-and-manual-editing).
+Read [Advanced&nbsp;>&nbsp;Storage and manual editing](/advanced.html#storage-and-manual-editing).

 ## `expand`